Skip to main content

 The SnapCenter job log shows the progress of the clone split operation.

+In the resource view in SnapCenter the target system QS1 is now not marked as a cloned resource anymore.
 When going back to the topology view of the source system, the clone is not visible anymore.
 The split volume is now independent from the Snapshot backup of the source system.

 The refresh workflow after a clone split operation looks slightly different than the operation without clone split.
-After a clone split operation, there is no clone delete operation required because the target data volume is not a FlexClone volume anymore.
+After a clone split operation, there is no clone delete operation required, because the target data volume is not a FlexClone volume anymore.

 The workflow consists of the following steps: